abernatskiy/torqq/README.md

 **torqq** is a stub, local implementation of [Portable Batch System](https://en.wikipedia.org/wiki/Portable_Batch_System) (PBS) in pure Bash.

+Typical use cases:
-Use it to test debug your scripts without having to wait in a queue on you cluster or to run batches of very short jobs on your local machine using your cluster scripts.
+* debug your cluster scripts without having to wait in a queue;
+* run batches of short jobs on your local machine using your cluster scripts.

 Features:
 * all jobs are ran locally;